Supersonic turbulence in Giant HII Regions: clues from 30 Doradus: Discussion

 The innermost dense regions of the nebular gas have been pushed into coherent structures by the cluster wind in such way that they form nozzles through which the hot gas flows towards the outer regions of the nebula thus creating the giant expanding shells that characterize 30~Doradus.
 The Chandra X-ray images of \cite{townsley} show regions - notably the large Northern plume - where the cluster wind is already escaping from the nebula.
 The X-ray gas occupies regions of low \halfa surface brightness where the profiles are inevitably double, clearly showing that the expanding shells are being "inflated" by the hot cluster wind.

-30~Doradus has a clear core-halo structure evidenced both by the brightness distribution and by the kinematics.
-The overall kinematics of the core and the halo are surprisingly similar; the integrated profiles are virtually identical and only differ in the broad wings albeit slightly.
+30~Doradus has a clear core-halo structure evidenced mainly by the brightness.
+However, the overall kinematics of the core and the halo are surprisingly similar; the integrated profiles are virtually identical and only differ in the broad wings albeit slightly.
 This may just be a coincidence given that the way the cluster winds carve the original molecular cloud must depend on the original configuration, which certainly must vary from one nebula to the next.
 It would be interesting, however, to verify whether other GHR in the Local Group present similar "coincidences".

 The remnants of the dense clumps of the placental GMC have been piled together by the cluster wind to form the densest parts of the nebular gas, mostly in the form of long twisted filaments.
-These clumps retain their original orbital angular momentum which explains the supersonic widths of the single profiles in these coherent structures.
-This residual orbital velocities probably also explain the widths of the separate components of the double profiles, although we have not done the energetics outside the kinematical core.
+At small scales, the forbidden line-profiles of these shells and filaments are supersonic and composed of many narrower components, which could be due to the detailed hydrodynamics of the expanding shells.

 The source of energy for the whole process, therefore, is the ionizing cluster: the kinematics through the cluster winds and the emission-line luminosity through the ionizing radiation.
 Ultimately, this explains why $L$ and $\sigma$ are so tightly related, although it remains hard to explain the steep slope of the $L-\sigma$ relation.
+The relation implies that the velocity dispersion of the gas increases very slowly with the mass of the ionizing cluster ($\sigma\sim M_{cl}^{1/5}$), so explaining the $L-\sigma$ relation remains a challenging problem in astrophysics.
 Pure gravity would have been much simpler!